-The beginning of the twentieth century marked the rise of the automobile.
-The first crude electric carriage was produced by the Scottish inventor Robert Anderson in 1832, but it wasn’t until 1891 that the first successful electric automobile in the United States was built by William Morrison.
-In 1898, the Baker Motor Vehicle Company was founded by the engineer Walter Baker to produce electric automobiles.
+More than a century before Elon Musk's Tesla Roadster was launched into space, the first crude electric carriage was produced by the Scottish inventor Robert Anderson in 1832.
+In 1891, William Morrison built the first successful electric automobile in the United States.
+Tesla's electric cars are a luxury item by today's standards, but electric cars have always been items of wealth.
+The Baker Motor Vehicle Company was founded in 1898 by the engineer Walter Baker to produce electric automobiles.
 Prior to this, Walter Baker helped found the American Ball Bearing Co. in 1895, which began to develop and produce automobile parts.

 The Baker Motor Vehicle Company continued to adopt advanced technology for its vehicles.
 In 1909 the company implemented the bevel gear shaft drive as a more efficient transmission over the chain drive.
 The bevel gear shaft was both light and strong, suitable for small vehicles.
 The batteries used by the Baker Motor Vehicle Company were praised by their creator Thomas Edison.
 On July 29th, 1907 a Baker Electric car was driven for 106.8 miles on one charge on a standard lead battery.
 The record-setting car was shown in the sales room of the Baker Electric Motor Car Building.

 The Baker Electric Motor Car Building was built in 1910.
 The Arts & Crafts-styled brick building served as Baker's first car showroom.
 It was designed by the prominent Cleveland architect Frank B. Meade and decorated by Rohrheimer-Brooks.
 Because only the wealthy could afford automobiles at the time, the showroom was built on Millionaires' Row at Euclid Avenue and East 71st Street (7100 Euclid Avenue).
 The Baker garages were well-regarded for their electric car services, and the building became a national model for automobile dealerships.